rsally1/Intro-to-IOS-Programming/readme.md

 ### Prerequisites:

-List any prerequisites for this class, including any previous classes or the equivalent self-study or real-world skills.
+Some understanding of Programming.
+No other pre-requesites required.
+And we will start very basic, so even if you dont know programming its OK.

-You should have:
+You should be familiar with:

-(a) taken Intro or Intermediate HTML/CSS through Girl Develop It, or

-(b) built and managed websites on your own,

-**And also:**

-(a) taken intro to JavaScript through Girl Develop It, or
+(a) taken intro to JavaScript through Girl Develop It

-(b) be familiar with syntax, arrays, conditionals, for and while loops, event handling, jQuery, AJAX requests, and handling JSON responses.

 ### Tech requirements:

- - Your laptop (Mac, PC, or Linux are all okay).
+ - Your laptop.
+Mac is requirement for this course
  - A modern web browser - either Chrome or Firefox with Firebug installed.
  - A text editor.
 We recommend Sublime Text 2 (free; available for Mac, PC, and Linux).

 ### Topics covered:

- - The topics you plan to cover
+ - Introduction to Programming and Swift
- - Written in list form
+ - Data structures in Swift
+ - The MVC Paradigm
+ - Intro to XCODE
+ - Creating Apps with the StoryBoard
- - Here's another one
+ - Auto-Layout
+ - Demo and writing a full app.